 Cavity fillings are common dental procedures.
 Over time, the buildup of bacteria on the teeth can turn into harmful plaque, which can cause tooth decay.
-This decay can create small holes in your teeth, and tooth fillings help fill these holes and prevent the decay from spreading further.
-Many people will have cavities filled at some point in their lives even when they practice good oral hygiene habits.
+This decay can create small holes in your teeth.
+Tooth fillings plug these holes and prevent the decay from spreading further.
+Many people will have cavities filled at some point in their lives, even if they practice good oral hygiene habits.

 Tooth Fillings and Pain